If you’ve failed the California Bar, don’t feel discouraged.

 But there’s hope.

 You can learn to harness your critical-thinking skills.
 You can write to bar graders in particular—rather than to your law school profs.
-You can adopt a positive mindset, triumph over your doubts, and manage your time.
+You can adopt a positive mindset, triumph over your doubts, and manage your time expertly.

-Working one-on-one with a trained tutor or instructor—with an insightful second set of eyes on your work—can help you end a vicious circle.
+Working one-on-one with a bar exam expert, like those on the BarMD faculty, can help you end a vicious circle.